grjsmith/practical_strategy_for_technologists/Chapter1.md

 Strategies aren’t plans, they aren’t mission statements, visions, goals, policies or anything else.
 Strategies are: **An identifiable pattern of actions that when performed in similar conditions will achieve the same results each time**.
 As such they offer the strategist a high degree of confidence of success.

+Mission statements, visions, goals, policies and plans all have their use and their place, as does strategy.
+Some of these things can be used in service of strategic objectives and they will be presented in that context later in the book.

-In considering problems as adversaries to be overcome we get access to strategies proven over thousands of years from every culture in the world.
+If the strategist considers problems as their adversary or enemy that must be overcome then they gain access to thousands of years worth of battle-tested military strategies from every culture in the world.
 Study of these strategies will present solutions to a wide range of problems.